5th Band Parent Meeting - What You Missed...

-If you plan on renting from Music Arts Center:
+If you plan on renting from Buckeye Brass and Winds:

-I have worked closely with Music Arts (formerly Colonial Music) in last fifteen years.
-Music Arts Center has stores in Columbus, and provides several rent, rent-to-own, and purchase options.
+I have worked closely with Buckeye Brass and Winds in last three years.
+Rob Phillips and his staff provide several rent, rent-to-own and purchase options.
 Their salespeople are knowledgeable and friendly, and their repair shop employs a highly-trained staff.
 Please consider renting a new or rental return instrument to insure your child is learning to play a quality instrument that, with proper care, will last a long time.
-Quality student models have been chosen by me, and are recommended on my 22 years in teaching beginning, intermediate, and advanced band classes.
+Quality student models have been chosen by me, and are recommended on my 24 years in teaching beginning, intermediate, and advanced band classes.

 Fairbanks Band Online

 The Fairbanks Band program has a huge online presence.
 Student and parent information and materials are often distributed exclusively only.
 Please visit our site regularly to keep up with what’s going on with your child’s learning experience.